 Domestic waste overflow at the headworks.
-Yes, incredibly headworks do over-flow, usually due to rags, grease and debris or operator error.
+Yes, incredibly headworks do overflow, usually due to rags, grease and debris or operator error.
 We do not like to see this happening and are very careful about letting the public and state regulatory agencies see this activity.
-One activity the State does not want to see but will happen during a rain storm is bypassing untreated waste to the outfall.
+One activity the State does not want to see but will happen is bypassing untreated waste to the outfall during a rainstorm.